Scunnies/pands-project/README.md

 <!-- History -->
 ### History

 There are between 200 and 300 species within the [iris](https://sites.berry.edu/cborer/inventory/iris/) genus so identifying them to this particular family can be challenging.
-Most irises do have some shared characteristics however first among them is the presence of six 'petals'.
+Most irises do have some shared characteristics however, first among them is the presence of six 'petals'.
 The inner three petals are referred to as “standards” while the outer three sepals, often mistaken for petals, are called “falls”.
+Sepals serve as protection for the flower in bud and often as support for the petals when in bloom.

 The [Iris Flower Data Set](https://en.wikipedia.org/wiki/Iris_flower_data_set) represents four measurements of floral morphology on 150 plants - 50 individuals for each of three genus (Iris versicolor, Iris setosa, and Iris virginica).
 The numeric parameters which the dataset contains are sepal width, sepal length, petal width and petal length.
 With the exception of one or two points, the classes are linearly separable and, as a result, classification algorithms reach almost perfect accuracy.
 Classification accuracy is the ratio of number of correct predictions to the total number of input samples, it works best if there are equal number of samples belonging to each class which, in this case, there are.